The Top 5 Beginner Trumpets Reviewed

 - Medium-large .460 inch bore with 5 inch bell, 1st valve slide thumb saddle, adjustable 3rd slide lock

-- Includes: Pro-Deluxe durable plush lined nylon covered hard case with backpack straps and zipper pocket, Silver plated 7C mouthpiece, Foldable trumpet stand (stored inside the bell), Soft polishing cloth, a pair of white gloves, and a bottle of valve oil
+- Includes: Pro-Deluxe durable plush lined nylon covered hard case with backpack straps and zipper pocket, Silver plated 7C mouthpiece, Soft polishing cloth, a pair of white gloves, and a bottle of valve oil

 - Each instrument is tested at Cecilio's factory overseas and again in their local warehouse in Southern California.
 It comes with a 1-year warranty against manufacturer’s defects and serviced locally.
 Contact us by message or call our support team.